Reviews, notices, citations, honours for the novel Amber Dusk:

 Deccan Herald (notice)

-Canon and Identity in IWE (Citation)
+Canon and Identity in IWE (Citation, Paper by Prof Niranjan Mohanty, Vishwa Bharati University)

 Journal of Commonwealth Literature, Dec 2008 (Citation)